The roles of the $T_{c\bar{s}0}(2900)^0$ and $D_0^*(2300)$ in the process $B^-\to D_s^+K^-\pi^-$

-However, in the high energy region of the $D_s^+K^-\pi^-$ in Fig.~\ref{fig:dwidth-DsK-interference}, our results are smaller than the Belle measurements, as shown by Fig.~\ref{fig:dwidth-DsK}, which implies that the contribution from the $T_{c\bar{s}0}(2900)^0$ is underestimated.

-Thus, we take the decay width $\Gamma_{T_{c\bar{s}0}^0\to D_s^{+}\pi^-}$ to be free parameter, and fit it to the $D_s^+K^-$ invariant mass distribution of the Belle measurements~\cite{Belle:2009hlu}, and obtain the $\chi^2/N_{dof}=3.39$, and the fitted parameters $\Gamma_{T_{c\bar{s}0}^0\to D_s^{+}\pi^-}=(10.45\pm 1.31)$~MeV and $\phi=(0.35\pm 0.09)\pi$, where the width $\Gamma_{T_{c\bar{s}0}^0\to D_s^+\pi^-}=10.45\pm 1.31$~MeV is close to the upper limit of the prediction of Ref.~\cite{Yue:2022mnf} .
-With this value, we have renewed the $D_s^+K^-$ and $D_s^+\pi^-$ invariant mass distributions, as shown in Figs.~\ref{fig:dwidth-Gamma12.84}(a) and \ref{fig:dwidth-Gamma12.84}(b), respectively.
-One can find that our results of the $D_s^+K^-$ invariant mass distribution are in good agreement with the Belle measurements in the region $2600\sim 4700$~MeV, and the peak of the $T_{c\bar{s}0}(2900)^0$ in the $D_s^+\pi^-$ invariant mass distribution is more significant.
+However, in the high energy region of the $D_s^+K^-$ invariant mass distribution of Fig.~\ref{fig:dwidth-DsK-interference}, our results are smaller than the Belle measurements~\cite{Belle:2009hlu}, which implies that the contribution from the $T_{c\bar{s}0}(2900)^0$ may be underestimated.
+Thus, we take the decay width $\Gamma_{T_{c\bar{s}0}^0\to D_s^+\pi^-}$ and the phase $\phi$ to be free parameters, and fit them to the $D_s^+K^-$ invariant mass distribution of the Belle measurements~\cite{Belle:2009hlu}, and obtain the $\chi^2/N_{dof}=3.39$, and the fitted parameters $\Gamma_{T_{c\bar{s}0}^0\to D_s^+\pi^-}=(10.45\pm 1.31)$~MeV and $\phi=(0.35\pm 0.09)\pi$, where the width $\Gamma_{T_{c\bar{s}0}^0\to D_s^+\pi^-}=10.45\pm 1.31$~MeV is close to the upper limit of the prediction of Ref.~\cite{Yue:2022mnf}.
+With these fitted parameters, we have shown the $D_s^+K^-$ and $D_s^+\pi^-$ invariant mass distributions in Figs.~\ref{fig:dwidth-interference-fit}(a) and \ref{fig:dwidth-interference-fit}(b), respectively.
+One can find that, our results of the $D_s^+K^-$ invariant mass distribution are in good agreement with the Belle measurements in the region 2600$\sim$4800~MeV~\cite{Belle:2009hlu}, and the peak of the $T_{c\bar{s}0}(2900)^0$ in the $D_s^+\pi^-$ invariant mass distribution is more significant.
 Meanwhile, we also predict the Dalitz plot of ``$M_{D_s^+\pi^-}$" vs. ``$M_{D_s^+K^-}$" for the process $B^-\to D_s^+K^-\pi^-$ in Fig.~\ref{fig:Dalitz-dwidth}, and one can find that the $T_{c\bar{s}0}(2900)^0$ mainly contributes to the high energy region of the $D_s^+K^-$ invariant mass distribution.
 Our predictions could be tested by future measurements.

 In this work, we assume the coupling constants appeared in Eqs.~(\ref{t21}) and (\ref{t22}) are real and positive.
 Indeed, the coupling constants could complex, thus we multiply the Eq.~(\ref{t21}) by an interference phase factor $e^{i\phi'}$ to account for this effect.
 With the fitted parameters $\Gamma_{T_{c\bar{s}0}^0\to D_s^+\pi^-}=10.45$~MeV and $\phi=0.35\pi$, we have presented the $D_s^+K^-$ and $D_s^+\pi^-$ invariant mass distributions for phase $\phi'=0$, $\frac{1}{3}\pi$, $\frac{2}{3}\pi$, and $\pi$ in Figs.~\ref{fig:dwidth-phiprime}(a) and \ref{fig:dwidth-phiprime}(b), respectively.
 One can find that, the $D_s^+K^-$ invariant mass distribution has a minor change, and the strength of the $T_{c\bar{s}0}$ has some change.
 However, the most important is that, the peak position does not change, and is always very clear for different values of phase $\phi'$.